 Trolleys

-Trolleys are also a fun way to take a ride around Honolulu.
+Trolleys are also a fun way to explore Honolulu.
 They’re comfortable and a good way to get to popular attractions such as the zoo, Diamond Head, shopping centers, and downtown attractions.

 The Waikiki Trolley has over 40 stops, and you have unlimited rides for as long as your pass is valid.
 They offer one-day passes for $45, and you can get a discount for three and seven-day passes.
 They even have tours going as far as Pearl Harbor.